 About Peter

-Peter is a presenter on the Talk radio and TV network on Thursdays and Fridays from 4pm to 7pm and Saturdays and Sundays from 10am to 1pm.
+Peter is the presenter 7pm to 10pm weeknight presenter on the Talk radio and TV network.
 He also covers politics for the station from Westminster.
 He sometimes presents programmes on Times Radio, usually Times Radio Weekend Breakfast.
-Peter also comments on politics on a variety of national and international broadcast outlets including the BBC, ITV, NPR, Sky News and RTÉ, and has written for print outlets including The Times, The Irish News and The Johannesburg Star.
+Peter also comments on politics on a variety of national and international broadcast outlets including the BBC, ITV, NPR, Sky News and RTÉ, and has written for print outlets including The Times, The Daily Telegraph, The Irish News and The Johannesburg Star.
 He is also a public speaker and events moderator.

 Peter's Books

-Peter's new book, Political Animals was released on 16th September 2025.
-Four Prime Ministers contribute to Peter's tale of the furry inhabitants of Westminster and Washington, lifting the lid on Larry the Downing Street cat and the many other felines, canines and others who see everything but can be relied upon not to leak (at least to the media).
+Peter's latest book, Political Animals, is out in hardback now and will be released in paperback on 17th September 2026.
+Five Prime Ministers contribute to Peter's tale of the furry inhabitants of Westminster and Washington, lifting the lid on Larry the Downing Street cat and the many other felines, canines and others who see everything but can be relied upon not to leak (at least to the media).

 Politics